 The European Quality framework for long-term care services, delivered by WeDO (2010-2012), a European Partnership for the Wellbeing and Dignity of Older people made of national coalitions of a wide range of stakeholders and a European Coalition (see: http://wedo.tttp.eu).

 AGE has also co-organised with the European Commission several conferences on the topic of fighting against elder abuse to mark the World Elder Abuse Awareness Day (2009, 2011, 2013, 2014, 2015, 2016).

 Recent developments show an increasing interest of European institutions to work on long-term care.
 The European Commission has organised peer reviews on quality of care (2011, 2013) and the Council of the European Union has adopted several times conclusions promoting dignified ageing.
 Recent important developments include a Staff working document on Long-term care within the Social Investment Package (2013) and the joint European Commission-Social Protection Committee report on Adequate social protection for long term care needs (2014).
 International organisations such as the OECD (Organisation for Economic Co-operation and Development), the International Labour Organization and the WHO (World Health Organization) are also increasingly involved in fightint elder abuse and developing the access to quality long-term care.

 Currently AGE continues working on these matters within its task force on Dignified Ageing and developing the positions of its members around quality long-term care and elder abuse.
+AGE is also part of a coalition of European organisations that advocate for quality long-term care services, with a focus on integration.
 The dialogue with other European organisations and with European institutions aims at producing a real impact on the development of quality long-term care services and the fight against elder abuse.